 Up to 80% of a garment’s environmental impact is determined at the product design stage, so sourcing decisions can be critical.
 Together with partners, Textile Exchange is proud to announce the Preferred Fiber and Material Matrix, an interactive resource for assessing the trade-offs of different sustainability certifications, initiatives and branded materials.

 The Preferred Fiber Toolkit was originally developed by Gap Inc. to help inform their designers and product teams of the impacts of their fiber and material choices.
 While Textile Exchange was part of the early days of the work, we are grateful to be given the responsibility and ownership of the tool starting in 2020.
+Thank you to all of the programs who have participated in the development process of the PFM Matrix, the brands who provided feedback on the UX, and to Anthesis who supported on the original Gap Preferred Fiber Toolkit.
 We will continue to improve upon the foundational work of Gap Inc. to create a tool that combines quantitative and qualitative data from materials into a decision-making tool for the industry.
 This tool will drive the work of Textile Exchange to meet our Climate+ goals.